mtomasini/AdventOfCode2022/README.md

 Here's some notes about different days:
 1) On day 1 I had to get back on some basics.
 It took me longer than I'd like to admit.
 I got "stuck" right in the beginning thinking about a proper way of doing it, noticing right away that `np.loadtxt()` skips empty lines, which made me re-evaluate.
 I ended up using pandas as main tool for resolution.
 The rest is just some `for` loops.
 I did the second part very roughly, without much thought.
+2) Bah, I did stuff without thinking and ended up just hard coding it.
+Took me about 1 hour to finish.
+In hindsight, one thing that could have made my life much easier was to determine a dictionary and a scoring point matrix.